0 / 0

 Watch Video Watch this video to preview the steps in this tutorial.
 There might be slight differences in the user interface shown in the video.
 The video is intended to be a companion to the written tutorial.

-This video provides a visual method as an alternative to following the written steps in this documentation.
+This video provides a visual method to learn the concepts and tasks in this documentation.

 Tip: Start the video, then as you scroll through the tutorial, the video moves to picture-in-picture mode.
 Close the video table of contents for the best experience with picture-in-picture.
 You can use picture-in-picture mode so you can follow the video as you complete the tasks in this tutorial.
 Click the timestamps for each task to follow along.